Thank you for your response

 Under the New Return System, the Government plans to integrate GST returns with e-way bills.
 With this integration, the Government is planning to disallow taxpayers from using the e-way bill site from generating e-way bills when they default in filing GST returns for two consecutive tax periods.

 If a registered dealer has not submitted his GST Return for two consecutive tax periods, he will not be able to furnish details in Part A of GST Form EWB-01.
 Thus, both the dealer and the buyer will get blocked.
 This would apply when either GSTR-3B or GSTR-4 return, whichever applicable, is not filed.

 Currently, businesses issue invoices through their accounting/billing software and at the time of filing returns, these invoice details are uploaded on the GST Portal.
 However, under the proposed e-invoicing system, the invoice will be issued directly through the GST network, and all information will be automatically transferred to the portal on a real-time basis.
 This will eliminate the need for manual data entry.

+This new system is likely to get implemented from the 1st of January 2020, and it will apply only to B2B invoices.
+Hence, no separate e-way bills will be required to be generated thereafter.
 With the integration of two systems i.e GST returns filing and e-way bills, the Government aims to meet a two-fold objective.
 One such objective is to ease data handling by taxpayers.
 The second is to allow the real-time monitoring of transactions, and to keep a watchful eye on possible cases of tax evasion.